josh-may/journal-gpt/README.md

 ## 🚨 DISCLAIMER

-This project is inspired by Ma

-Shout out to Mayo for [Notion Chat Langchain](https://github.com/mayooear/notion-chat-langchain) repo
+This project is inspired by Mayo's [Notion Chat Langchain](https://github.com/mayooear/notion-chat-langchain) project.

 ## A ChatBot for Obsidian Notes

-This repo uses a Notion template of the support docs from [cron](https://cronhq.notion.site/Cron-Calendar-5625be54feac4e13a75b10271b65ddb7) - a next-generation calendar for professionals and teams
+This repo uses vector embedding and turns your Obsidian notes into a chatbot.

 ## Development